Health

 Shiatsu massage:

 This massage method also comes from Japan and can be translated as "finger pressure".
-Whereby the therapist also sometimes uses the elbow, knees and feet.
-Shiatsu massage is about deceleration!
-And that's exactly what you need in your hectic workday.
+The therapist also uses the elbows, knees and feet.
+Shiatsu massage is all about slowing down!
+And that's exactly what you need in a hectic working day.
 A physical and mental "coming to rest", shutting down and calming down.
-For the massage, the client lies down on a soft mat or a lounger and can remain clothed.
-The masseur first palpates the client's abdomen with very light pressure.
-This tells him where the energy flow is blocked and the treatment is particularly needed.
-The massage may also include gymnastic elements, during which the client nevertheless always remains passive and is moved by the therapist.
+For the massage, the customer lies down on a soft mat or a lounger and can remain clothed.
+The masseur first feels the client's abdomen with very light pressure.
+This tells him where the energy flow is blocked and where treatment is particularly necessary.
+The massage can also include gymnastic elements in which the client always remains passive and is moved by the therapist.

 Massage service in the office - What to consider?